 Tanja Rørheim was born in 1972 and is a Norwegian citizen.
-She holds a certificate in electronics and is working as a production worker at Kitron AS in Arendal since 1993.
+She holds a certificate in electronics and has been working as a production worker at Kitron AS in Arendal since 1993.

 Ms Rørheim has been on the Kitron board since August 2015.
-On December 31st, 2021, Ms Rørheim owned 22 380 shares in Kitron.
+On December 31st, 2022, Ms Rørheim owned 26 280 shares in Kitron.